bluedynamics/bda.plone.shop/README.rst

 Upgrade to Plone 5
 ==================

 If you upgrade to Plone 5, you have to run the upgrade step ``Remove old JS and CSS resources for Plone 5`` manually to remove the old registration of resources.

 Contributors
 ============

-We'd be happy to see many forks and pull-requests to make this program even better.
+We'd be happy to see forks and pull-requests to improve this program.
 Professional support is offered by the maintainers and some of the authors.

 Maintainers